hipe/tmx/lib/skylab/beauty-salon/doc/issues/016-the-search-and-replace-narrative.md

-ostensibly this started as a one-off to assist us in the process of [#017] doing a regular tranformation universe-wide across hundreds of files. it very quickly grew in scope to something more.
+ostensibly this started as a one-off to assist us in the process of [#017] doing a regular tranformation universe-wide across hundreds of files. it very quickly grew in scope to become an attempt at a reusable utility towards this.

 below we will justify why we didn't use a tool like vi's `s///gc` or `ack` among other points.